vanderschaarlab/clairvoyance/README.md

 ## Example: Time-series prediction

-To run the pipeline for training and evaluation on time-series prediction framwork, simply run python3 -m api/main_api_prediction.py or take a look at the following jupyter-notebook file (tutorial/tutorial_prediction.ipynb).
+To run the pipeline for training and evaluation on time-series prediction framework, simply run python3 -m api/main_api_prediction.py or take a look at the following jupyter-notebook file (tutorial/tutorial_prediction.ipynb).

 Note that any model architecture can be used as the predictor model such as